okuken/integrated-security-testing-environment/README.md

    * Select the URL to be repeated in ISTE > List, open the Repeat tab at the bottom of the screen, select an account in the Account combo box, and click the Send button.
    * If you want to refresh the session, click the Refresh button next to the Account combo box.
    * If you want to refresh the session and repeat it, hold down the Shift key and click the Send button.

+#### Using Request chain
+1. In ISTE > List, create a request chain using the following procedure
+   1. Select the requests to be included in the request chain and press "Create chain" in the context menu.
+A dialog box for selecting the main request, which is the main request to be diagnosed in the request chain, is displayed, and when you select it, the new request chain window is displayed.
+      * The request chain is stored referred by the main request.
+      * Only one request chain can be saved with a certain request as the main request.
+If a request for which a request chain has already been saved is selected as the main request, a warning dialog box will be displayed asking whether it can be overwritten or not.
+   1. Configure parameter transfer settings as needed
+      * [Experimental] Cookie transfer settings can be made semi-automatically by clicking the Cookie button in the Semi-auto setting column at the top of the screen.
+Tokens and other information which are included as hidden and meta tag can be transferred by clicking the Token button.
+      * If you want to apply preset values to the request instead of values included in the response, define them in the "Preset vars" table at the top of the screen.
+   1. Press the Save button to save chain.
+1. Execute request chain
+   1. Open request chain window
+      * Double-click on a request with a predefined request chain (with 🔗 in the Chain column) in the URL list, or click "Open chain" in the context menu, or the Chain button in the Repeater tab.
+      * You can execute in new chain window described above.
+   1. If necessary, edit requests and select an account in the Account combo box at the top of the screen
+   1. Execute request chain by click the Start button (▶)
+      * Use the Step button (⬇) if you want to proceed with each request while checking results and editing subsequent requests.
+      * If you want to pause before executing a specific request, check the Breakpoint checkbox.
+      * If you want to skip issue of a specific request, check the Skip checkbox.
+      * If you want to issue a specific request multiple times alone, use the Send button of the target request.

 ## Notes